 And while we’re here, I’ll take a minute to share Bob Adelman too, the freelance photographer who captured this moment with incredible skill.
 “I shot with one eye on the lens, one eye on history, and my heart was with the movement”.
 You can find a whole collection of his civil rights photography here.

 Working with younger kids?
 This project is a little advanced for little ones still learning how to use scissors.
-Cut out the sharp-edged tools and invite them to use watercolors to make a set of their own diverse peg dolls instead.
-It’s a project that encourages education, empathy, and acceptance.
+You can skip the sharp-edged tools and cut all the pieces out for them to arrange, or invite them to use watercolors to make a set of their own diverse peg dolls instead, for a project that encourages education, inclusion, and acceptance.